Weeks-UNC/shapemapper2/README.md

     and `shapemapper_temp`

 - To run all unit and end-to-end tests, run `internals/test/run_all_tests.sh`.
-  This should take about 5-15 minutes. (optional)
+  This should take about 25-30 minutes. (optional)

+- Occassionally a single module failure detection test may fail.
+We attribute this error message to idiosyncracies in computational environment as opposed to an issue with shapemapper.
+This error message may be safely ignored.

 - Alternatively, you can build ShapeMapper if the provided binaries do not run on your platform.
   Building is relatively straightforward using conda.
-See <a href="https://github.com/Weeks-UNC/shapemapper2/blob/master/docs/building.md">building</a>.
+See <a href="https://github.com/Weeks-UNC/shapemapper2/blob/v23-release/docs/building.md">building</a>.

 <!-- #### -->